|Page tools: Print Page Print All RSS Search this Product|

 Quality adjusted hours worked

-This measure of labour input takes account of changes in the aggregate quality of labour due to changes in educational attainment and the length of experience in the workforce.
+This measure of labour input takes account of changes in the aggregate quality of labour due to changes in educational attainment, gender composition and the length of experience in the workforce.
 Labour productivity and multifactor productivity estimates based on quality adjusted hours worked are also calculated.

 Real gross domestic income